Swap-File/dashcam-parkmode/README.md

 # dashcam-parkmode

 Targets an ESP32 feather with an optoisolator hooked to car acc power on pin 33 and a power output on pin 32.
+Config jumper is on pin 27, short to ground to enable config.

+Compile with PlatformIO, requires ESP32 IDF 1.0.9 for the Captive Portal to correctly work, newer versions crash.

 Basically piggybacks on top of a b-124x.